Borg-Lab/Bostrychia_genome/code/4-Repeat_annotation_and_analysis.md

 ## 5. Ancestral state reconstruction of _EnSpm_ elements

-To perform the ancestral state reconstruction of _Plavaka_ elements, their presence was treated as a discrete trait.
+To perform the ancestral state reconstruction of _EnSpm_ elements, their presence was treated as a discrete trait.
 The appropriate model of trait evolution was assessed as described in [Red algal phylogeny and ancestral state reconstruction of genome sizes](https://github.com/Borg-Lab/Bostrychia_genome/blob/main/code/1-Genome_size_expansion.md), with the Early-burst model selected for analysis.
 ```
 ## Required R packages
 library(ape)